-The castle itself is an impressive building, complete with fortifications, turrets and all.
-Inside the castle, you can explore a museum which holds relics from the Middle Ages, including weapons, armour, and more.
+The castle itself is an impressive building, complete with fortifications, turrets, and all.
+Inside the castle, you can explore a museum that holds relics from the Middle Ages, including weapons, armor, and more.
 Read more at their official website.

 Palace of Fontainebleau

 The Palace of Fontainebleau is hidden within the depths of a huge forest, the location picked out as the perfect place for King Louis VII’s hunting lodge in the 12th century.
-If you’re looking for castles in proximity to Paris’s arrondissements, Fontainebleau falls within this category, just 55km of the capital and easily do-able for a day trip.
+If you’re looking for castles in proximity to Paris’s arrondissements, Fontainebleau falls within this category, just 55km from the capital and easily doable for a day trip.